qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 ## Avoid in-place mutation

-The previous problem occurs partially due to mutable borrow exclusiveness.
-If all borrows are immutable, then contagious borrow is usually not a problem.
+The previous problem can be avoided if you don't do in-place mutation.

-The common way of avoiding mutation is **mutate-by-recreate**: All data is immutable.
+One ways is **mutate-by-recreate**: The data is immutable.
 When you want to mutate something, you create a new version of it.
-Just like in pure functional language (e.g. Haskell).
+It's widely used in **functional programming**.

+**Sometimes transforming is better than mutating**.
+Instead of mutating in-place, consume old state and compute new state.

+The old state can use different type than new state, which can improve type safety ([Typestate pattern](https://cliffle.com/blog/rust-typestate/)).
+For example, if it has an `Option<T>` field that need to be filled in a function, separate input and output as two types, the input type don't have that field, the output has that field of type `T` (not `Option<T>`).
+This can avoid `.unwrap()`.
+(Its downside is that you may duplicate some fields and have more types.)

-Unfortunately, **mutate-by-recreate is also contagious**: if you recreated a new version of a child, you need to also recreate a new version of parent that holds the new child, and parent's parent, and so on.
+**Mutate-by-recreate is contagious up to parent**: if you recreated a new version of a child, you need to also recreate a new version of parent that holds the new child, and parent's parent, and so on, **until a "mutable root"**.
 There are abstractions like [lens](https://hackage.haskell.org/package/lens) to make this kind of cascade-recreate more convenient.

 Mutate-by-recreate can be useful for cases like:

-- Safely sharing data in multithreading (read-copy-update (RCU), copy-on-write (COW))
+- Safely sharing data in multithreading (read-copy-update (RCU), copy-on-write (COW)).
+Only make one "root reference" be mutable atomically.
+Mutating is recreating whole object.
+(It usually requires deferred desctuction, [arc_swap](https://docs.rs/arc-swap/latest/arc_swap/))
 - Take snapshot and rollback efficiently

 **Persistent data structure**: they share unchanged sub-structure (structural sharing) to make mutate-by-recreate faster.
 Some crates of persistent data structures: [rpds](https://docs.rs/rpds/latest/rpds/index.html), [im](https://docs.rs/im/latest/im/), [pvec](https://docs.rs/pvec/latest/pvec/index.html).